Can China become a 'peacemaker' in the Middle East? – DW – 04/27/2023

 "China saw an opportunity in the Iran-Saudi deal and provided a platform," Tuvia Gering, an expert on China-Middle East relations at the Diane and Guilford Glazer Center at the Institute for National Security Studies in Israel (INSS), told DW.

 However, the deal was a result of a two-year engagement between Iran and Saudi Arabia, with help from countries like Oman, Iraq, and the United States.
-Gering said China was "just the right player at the right time," and in the case of Israel and Palestine, the two sides aren't interested in starting any peace talks, and there is skepticism about China's role as a balanced mediator.
+Gering said China was "just the right player at the right time," and in the case of the Israelis and Palestinians, the two sides aren't interested in starting any peace talks, and there is skepticism about China's role as a balanced mediator.

 "China may see itself as a balanced power to all parties, but Israel doesn't share the sentiment.
 They see China as a biased and completely cynical player in the region that has zero interest in solving this conflict.
 It's just China scoring some diplomatic and geopolitical points," Gering added.

-After Qin expressed Beijing's interest in helping to facilitate peace talks between Israel and Palestine, Israeli Prime Minister Benjamin Netanyahu told American business news channel CNBC on April 19, "Look, we respect China, we deal with China a great deal.
-But we also know we have an indispensable alliance with our great friend the United States," he said.
+After Qin expressed Beijing's interest in helping to facilitate peace talks between Israelis and Palestinians, Israeli Prime Minister Benjamin Netanyahu told American business news channel CNBC on April 19, "Look, we respect China, we deal with China a great deal.
+But we also know we have an indispensable alliance with our great friend the United States."

 With Israel viewing Iran as a threat to its security, China's continuous support for Tehran, only adds to Israel's concerns.